znhoughton/dolma-corpus-creation/README.md

 Thirdly, run check_corpus_integrity.py, once again changing the function to match whether you created a onegram, bigram, or trigram corpus.
 This script ensures that none of the .gz files are corrupted.

-Finally, you can use the corpus_search.py function to search for whatever you want.
+Finally, you can use the corpus_search.py script to search for whatever you want.
 Currently this script takes as its input a .csv file of ngrams that you would like to search and returns frequencies for them.